 - 4No.
-1-bedroom flats
+1 bedroom flats

 - 6No.
-Semi-detached 1-bedroom bungalows; and
+Semidetached 1 bedroom bungalows; and

 - 4No.
-4-bedroom houses.
+4 bedroom houses.

 The proposed housing is to be accessed from a similar location to the existing motel e.g. from the Nolton Haven Road (C3067).
-The housing is designed of a three dwelling types, the application was amended following submission with the number of properties reduced from eighteen.
-Limited information has been provided of proposed boundary treatments on the site layout plan.
-It appears that the boundaries to the south and to the west would be largely as existing and these are formed by hedgerows to the adjoining agricultural land.
+The housing is designed with three dwelling types, the application was amended following submission with the number of properties reduced.
+Limited information has been provided of proposed boundary treatments with the site layout plan.
+It appears that the boundaries to the south and to west would be largely as existing and these are formed by hedgerows to the adjoining agricultural land.
 The existing motel boundary (a low wall) is shown as removed and replaced by boundary planting.
-Footways are shown on either side of the estate road and along the frontage to the Nolton Haven Road and along the radius of the junction of this road to the A487.
-To the north of the junction a footway links to the bus stop on the A487 and from this to a crossing point on the A487.
+Footways are shown on either side of the estate road and along the frontage to the Nolton Haven Road and along the radius of the junction to the A487, to the north of the junction this footway links to the bus stop on the A487 and from this to a crossing point on the A487.